akilli/cms/README.md

 and access the cms with http://localhost.
 You can log into the admin area via http://localhost/account/login with username `admin` and password `password`.

-The provided [docker-compose.yml](docker-compose.yml) is meant for development purposes only as it mounts the [php.dev.ini](php.dev.ini) into the php container which effectively disables the `session.cookie_secure` restriction, opcache and preloading.
-You surely do not want to do this in production.
-It also mounts the source code into all three containers and uses the base docker images instead of `akilli/cms` and `akilli/cms-db` for development and testing reasons.
+The provided [docker-compose.yml](docker-compose.yml) is meant for development and testing purposes only.